Ralph Woodford of Ashby Folville

 Nichols notes that the East window in the south aisle bore a portrait of Ralph, his wife and all his children.
 This is no longer in place.
 A modern window on the North side of the nave is in memory of Neville Woodford Smith Carington, 1878-1933.

-A two-light window with an elongated quatrefoil was moved from a building in Ashby Folville by the architect Thomas Nevinson to the chapel of Trinity Hospital in the Newarke in Leicester.
-The window is located in the vestry on the north side of the chancel.
+A two-light window with an elongated quatrefoil was moved from the church to the chapel of Trinity Hospital in the Newarke in Leicester by the architect Thomas Nevinson The window is located in the vestry on the north side of the chancel.
 The building is now owned by De Montfort University and is known as Trinity House.

 Ashby Folville manor was rebuilt following a serious fire.
 Only the North wing is old, dating from 1516.
 The contents of the building were auctioned, and the house sold, by Wing Commander John Smith-Carington in 1984.
 The house was sold again 1992.